Rudy-Menjivar/e-directory/README.md

 The goal of this application is to provide quick access to an entire employee directory with React.

+## Business Context

+A manager would greatly benefit by having quick access to view a table of employees.
+Additionally, options to sort the table by one or more categories and filter the employees by at least one property.
+For example, filter employees by name.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).